cronologic-de/ug_ndigo6g/source/hardware.rst

 Installation
 ------------

 The Ndigo6G-12 board can be installed in any PCIe x8 (or higher amount of lanes) PCIe slot.
 If the slot electrically supports less than eight lanes, the board will operate at lower data throughput rates.

-Connect a 6-pin PCIe power cable to the connector at the rear of the board (see :numref:`Figure %s<fig hardware picture>`).
+Connect a 6-pin PCIe power cable to the connector at the rear of the board (see :ref:`fig hardware picture`).
 When using an external 12 V power supply, be aware that it must be switched on before you boot the host system of the Ndigo6G-12.
 Note that when you power cycle the host system without power cycling the external 12 V power supply, the Ndigo6G-12 will not power cycle.
 This should generally